Samuel Bagenstos: Career

 Bagenstos has signed briefs in the U.S. Supreme Court in support of the anti-discrimination case brought by transgender student Gavin Grimm, and opposing a constitutional right to discriminate against same-sex couples by businesses.
 He testified before Congress in favor of the Employment Non-Discrimination Act, which would protect workers against discrimination based on sexual orientation and gender identity.

 As Principal Deputy Assistant Attorney General, Bagenstos was second-in-charge of the Civil Rights Division, and supervised the Civil Rights Division's appellate work, disability rights enforcement, and other matters.
 In the disability rights area, he emphasized intensified enforcement of the Supreme Court's decision in Olmstead v.
 L.C., which requires that states provide services to people with disabilities in the most integrated setting appropriate to their individual situation.
 He also focused on ensuring that emerging technologies are accessible to people with disabilities.

 He has been a member of the faculty of Harvard Law School, and a visiting professor at UCLA School of Law and University of Michigan Law School.
 He was a professor of law from 2004 to 2009 at Washington University School of Law, and from 2007 to 2008.

 He is the author of Law and the Contradictions of the Disability Rights Movement (Yale University Press 2009), and a Foundation Press casebook on disability law, along with numerous articles.
 In 2018, he was an unsuccessful candidate for the Michigan Supreme Court.

 In January 2021, Bagenstos was appointed general counsel to the Office of Management and Budget in the Biden administration.
 He was nominated to serve as general counsel to the United States Department of Health and Human Services on August 6, 2021.
 The Senate's Health Committee held hearings on his nomination on October 26, 2021.
 On November 17, 2021, the committee deadlocked on Bagenstos' nomination in a party-line vote.
 On February 9, 2022, the entire Senate voted to discharge the nomination from the committee in a vote of 48–47, clearing the way for Bagenstos to be confirmed on June 9, 2022, by a 49–43 vote.

 Personal life

-Bagenstos has been married to Margo Schlanger since 1998.
+Bagenstos has been married to law professor Margo Schlanger since 1998.